larcenkokirill91-max/AnalOS/README.md

 ### 🤝 Contributing
 The project frequently faces low-level development challenges.
 If you want to help, contributors are more than welcome!

 Ideally, you should have a deep understanding of **system languages**, and low-level development concepts.
-Feel free to open issues or submit PRs!
+Feel free to open issues or submit PRs.
+My TikTok: https://www.tiktok.com/@_analos_?is_from_webapp=1&sender_device=pc !

 ---